 This song features as the theme to the Nationwide TV Campaign for KidsCan Charitable Trust

 Performing from the age of 9 across genres from musical theatre to country, I have trained in both classical and jazz singing.
 Prior to the earthquakes, I performed as a resident artist at Octagon Live with NZ Jazz piano legend Doug Caldwell, and between the September and February Earthquakes I played the female supporting lead role of ‘Johanna’ in ‘Sweeney Todd’ for Showbiz Christchurch, a role which definitely required me to draw on my years of experience as a professional chorus member of Canterbury Opera.

-Since the earthquakes, I have worked behind the scenes in the local arts community, as a Brand Ambassador for New Zealand Crowdfunding startup ‘PledgeMe’ (which has now raised over 14 million dollars for Kiwi projects!)
-Project Coordinator for The Dance and Physical Theatre Trust and The Body Festival, and most recently I worked as the Community Engagement Coordinator for the University of Canterbury School of Music.
+Since the earthquakes, I have worked behind the scenes in the local arts community.
+My roles have included being a Brand Ambassador for New Zealand Crowdfunding startup ‘PledgeMe’ (which has now raised over 27 million dollars for Kiwi projects!), Project Coordinator for The Dance and Physical Theatre Trust and The Body Festival and Community Engagement Coordinator for the University of Canterbury School of Music.
+I now team my teaching with regular freelance work for a NZ based Arts Management software company as well as Theatre and Film ticketing and publicity work for local professional Theatre and Film production companies… in addition to performing, & writing/composing work, including voiceover.
 If you’re wanting general advice on what to do and where to go to ‘break in’ to the Christchurch arts and music scenes, choirs you can join or activities you and your children can get involved in, I am guaranteed to have lots of ideas as to where you might fit in best.
 Check out this online video project I originated the idea for and co-produced in 2015…

 Lessons are tailored to suit you and your goals.
 Everyone is different.